 The Erasmus+ Programme is one of the key instruments of the European Union for achieving its objectives in terms of young people's personal, socio-educational and professional development.
-The Erasmus+ programme has a youth dimension which offers opportunities for young people and youth workers in the area of non-formal learning.
-Such a youth dimension is also open to young people, youth workers and youth organisations from the Western Balkans, although with resources that are not able to cope with the growing demand of actors from the region.
+The Erasmus+ Programme includes a youth dimension which offers opportunities for young people and youth workers in the area of non-formal learning.
+This youth dimension is also open to young people, youth workers and youth organisations from the Western Balkans.
+However, resources do not cope with the growing demand of actors from the region.

-Therefore, the Western Balkans Youth Window will reinforce the levels of participation of the Western Balkans in Erasmus + in a twofold way:
+Therefore, the Western Balkans Youth Window reinforces the levels of participation of the Western Balkans in Erasmus + in a twofold way:

-- By increasing the number of Erasmus+ non-formal learning projects involving the participation of organisations and participants notably young people and youth workers from the Western Balkan; - By allowing organisations from Western Balkans to be project coordinators and apply directly for an EU grant under the framework of Erasmus+.
+- By increasing the number of Erasmus+ non-formal learning projects involving the participation of organisations and participants notably young people and youth workers from the Western Balkans; - By allowing organisations from Western Balkans to be project coordinators and apply directly for an EU grant under the framework of Erasmus+.

-Under Erasmus+ Key Action 2, which fosters cooperation for innovation and the exchange of good practice and, more specifically, capacity building in the field of youth, the Western Balkan Youth Window will promote the sustained development of youth organisations in the region and the practice of youth work using non-formal learning, as appropriate, by:
+Under Erasmus+ Key Action 2, which fosters cooperation for innovation and the exchange of good practice and, more specifically, capacity building in the field of youth, the Western Balkan Youth Window will promote the sustained development of youth organisations in the region and the practice of youth work using non-formal learning.